rboz1/SCSS_practice/README.md

 - [Deciding on a CSS Preprocessor](https://www.lambdatest.com/blog/css-preprocessors-sass-vs-less-vs-stylus-with-examples/?utm_source=Reddit&utm_medium=blog&utm_campaign=PM-080720-1&utm_term=OrganicPosting) - A great article to understand the pros and cons the many CSS preprocessors out there.
 I went with Sass because it is the most used and they declare variables with **$** instead of **@** like LESS does.
 I am curious to try PostCSS in the future.
 - [Sass Website](https://sass-lang.com/guide) - You gotta start somewhere!
 This allowed me to get the SCSS foundations I needed.
+- [Mixins vs Extend](https://kirillibrahim.medium.com/sass-mixin-vs-extend-ac4dfb9892c4) - A brief but helpful article on when to use a mixin or extend/inheritance.

 ## Author